 Provincially, the figure is 1 qualified audit per college over the 3-year period.
-This college did not receive any qualified audits in the period under review.
+This college also received 1 qualified audit in the period under review - in 2007.
+The reasons provided for this are that the opening balance was incorrect and no provision was made for bad debts.